shdrn2402/Eight-week-SQL-challenge/Case Study #1-Danny's Dinner/README.md

 ***answer:***

-9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?

-***query:***

-***description:***

-***answer:***

-10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?
+10. **In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?**

 ***query:***